-What is Poutine
+What is Poutine?

-How to make Poutine
+How to Make Poutine

 Start by washing and cutting the potatoes into 1/4-inch fries.
 Soak in a large bowl full of cold water for about 45 minutes.
 Drain thoroughly and dry with paper towels.
-Heat a couple of inches of vegetable oil in a Dutch Oven, heavy pot, or deep fryer to 325 degrees.
+Heat a few inches of vegetable oil in a Dutch Oven, heavy pot, or deep fryer to 325 degrees.
 For best results, use a frying or candy thermometer.
 Cook the fries for about 5-7 minutes.
-Then remove the fries to paper towels to drain.
+You can also cook them in an air fryer.
+Remove the fries and put them on paper towels to drain.
 Work in batches, so you don’t crowd the fryer.
-Now increase the heat on the oil to 360 degrees.
-Fry the potatoes again until they are golden brown and extra crispy.
-Remove to paper towels to drain and work in batches.

 Meanwhile, add the beef broth, chicken broth, onion powder, garlic powder, and Worcestershire Sauce to a small saucepan over medium-low heat.
 Bring it to a low boil (just above a simmer), whisking frequently.
 In a small bowl, whisk together the cornstarch and water.
 Now whisk it into the broth mixture.
 Bring it back to a low boil and cook until thickened.